When A Personal Injury Is Considered Catastrophic

 It isn’t difficult to imagine how serious a catastrophic injury can be.
 The name itself suggests that an affected person experiences life-altering consequences following an accident.
 However, you may be unaware of how catastrophic injuries are defined legally, a factor that can impact the outcome of an insurance claim or lawsuit.
-In the case of such a devastating injury, the financial and emotional toll can be enormous, and the sufferer may be entitled to a larger compensation than people who’ve experienced other types of damages.
+In the case of such a devastating injury, the financial and emotional toll can be enormous, and the person suffering the catastrophic injury may be entitled to more compensation than people who have experienced other types of damages.
 At Bonner Law, we can help you understand your options if you’ve experienced a catastrophic injury in Florida.

 Catastrophic Injuries Can Last A Lifetime

 According to Florida law, catastrophic injuries are impairments that permanently and significantly impact a person’s ability to function: loss of mobility or independence, a need for long-term care, and an inability to work in order to support themselves or their family.
 The person may have become disabled due to loss of limbs, damage to the organs, spine, or brain, severe burns or other mutilations, and typically has little to no chance of making a full recovery.
 Emotional pain, like depression and anxiety, is likely to have an additional impact on well-being, since the person’s quality of life may have been greatly reduced by the traumatic incident.